eclipse-sprotty/sprotty-website/hugo/content/docs/dependency_injection.md

     return container;
 };
 ```
-The container is build from multiple modules.
-Through `loadDefaultModules()` all modules are loaded for default sprotty functionality. we can of course also load other non default modules like the `edgeIntersectionModule` for extra functionality.
+The container is built from multiple modules.
+Through `loadDefaultModules()` all modules are loaded for default Sprotty functionalities. we can of course also load other optional modules like the `edgeIntersectionModule` for extra functionality.

 Most important is our own module where the core of the configuration happens.
-Here we can configure singleton scope classes like our [datasource](../datasources) or rebind default default sprotty components like for example the logger to a custom implementation.
+Here we can configure singleton scope classes like our [datasource](../datasources) or rebind default Sprotty components, for example the logger, to a custom implementation.
 We use Symbols for bindings instead of using classes directly.
 All Symbols can be found in the `TYPES` object.

 Through `configureModelElement` we can link our model to specific view components through the type property.
 Meaning if we have
 ```Typescript